pixop/video-compare/README.md

     video-compare -w 1280x720 video1.mp4 video2.mp4

+Automatic loop playback, triggered when the buffer fills or end-of-file is reached, streamlines video analysis, eliminating the need for manual replay initiation (ping-pong mode `pp` is also available):

+    video-compare -a on video1.mp4 video2.mp4

 Shift the presentation time stamps of the right video instead of assuming the videos are aligned.
 A positive amount has the effect of delaying the left video while negative values conversely delays the right video.
 Useful when videos are slightly out of sync: